 This course is intended for those who have not had a high school education and can therefore not enter the regular courses outlined above.
-The course combines high school work in English and History with the Theological Course.
-The first year is devoted to a study of English Grammar, Composition, Oral Interprepation, and Bible I. In the second year the student continues his study of English in rhetoric and composition.
+The course begins with high school work in English and History.
+The first year is devoted to a study of English Grammar, Composition, Oral Interpretation, and Bible I. In the second year the student continues his study of English in rhetoric and composition.
 He also studies General History and advances in Bible studies.
-The third and fourth years run practically parallel to the second and third years of the Theological Course.
-A total of 121 credits is required for graduation, 14 of which may be from the Department of Music.
+The third and fourth years run practically parallel to the second and third of the standard three-year courses.
+A total of 121 credits is required for graduation, 14 of which may be from the School of Music.